canvas-medical/documentation/collections/_documentation/pdf-annotations.md

 - Highlighting or underlining critical information within a document for users to easily spot before the document is added to a patient’s chart.
 - Including important comments or symbols on a specific type of document for future reference by all members of the organization.
 - Allowing providers to directly sign a lab report, imaging report, specialty consult report, or uncategorized clinical document within Canvas prior to delegating the review to another team member or attaching to the patient chart.
+- Splitting document packets into multiple specific pages to be associated to different document types and patients
 - Removing unnecessary pages from an uploaded packet, rotating pages for easy review, and redacting information with solid boxes when such changes are needed by document

 {:refdef: style="text-align: center;"}